KIS Organics Nutrient Pack FAQ

 What’s the best container size for growing in the soil?
 And how do I re-use the soil?

 We recommend a minimum of 7 gallon container for a full cycle plant.
 Keep in mind that the amount of nutrients available to the plant is directly related to the amount of media it has access to.
 You should see increased yield and plant growth as you move to a larger container (10-20 gallons).
+For organic growing a bigger ecosystem is beneficial in providing sufficient nutrients and a high population of diverse microbes to cycle your nutrients.

-When growing in containers, we find the soil becomes more depleted and you will need to add higher rates of nutrient pack (up to 3 nutrient packs per yard).
+When growing in containers, we find the soil becomes more depleted and you will need to add higher rates of our nutrient pack (up to 3 nutrient packs per yard).
 When amending at these higher rates, keep in mind the soil may need time to go through a heating and cooling process (nutrient cycling), that will delay it’s re-use for up to 14 days.
 Some of our container growers will run 2 sets of soil, one that they are using with their plants and the other which is “resting” and kept moist for the next cycle.

 You can refer to the back of the KIS Nutrient Pack label for topdressing and recycled soil rates as well.